Skip to main content

 • graphics

-The graphics of the game have received largely negative feedback, with many users describing them as simplistic, low-poly, and poorly optimized, often likening them to outdated PS1-era visuals.
-Despite the lack of visual polish, some players appreciate the game's atmosphere and unique aesthetic, suggesting that the gameplay mechanics compensate for the graphical shortcomings.
-Overall, while the graphics are not a highlight, they do not detract significantly from the overall experience for those focused on gameplay.
+The graphics of the game have received overwhelmingly negative feedback, with many users describing them as simplistic, untextured, and reminiscent of early 3D titles.
+Despite the low visual quality, some players appreciate the game's atmosphere and unique mechanics, suggesting that the graphics do not detract significantly from the overall experience.
+However, performance issues and poor optimization further exacerbate the graphical shortcomings, leading to frustration among players.

 • “The graphics are stylish, the soundtrack is excellent, and the story is the exact kind of metaphysical experience I love.”

-• “The graphics are incredibly flat, enemy weak points seem to be hit or miss, the amount of enemies to bullet ratio is insane, and the story is so pretentious I think it could make a hipster cum by proxy.”
+• “The graphics are incredibly flat, enemy weak points seem to be hit or miss, and the story is so pretentious I think it could make a hipster cum by proxy.”

 • optimization

-The game's optimization is widely criticized, with many users reporting severe performance issues, including significant frame rate drops and stuttering, even on high-end systems.
-Despite some updates aimed at improving performance, the overall consensus is that the game remains poorly optimized, making it nearly unplayable for many.
-While the unique gameplay concept is appreciated, the lack of proper optimization detracts significantly from the experience.
+The optimization of the game has been widely criticized, with many users reporting severe performance issues, including significant frame rate drops and stuttering, even on high-end systems.
+Despite some updates aimed at improving performance, the game remains poorly optimized, leading to frustrating gameplay experiences.
+Overall, while the game has potential, its technical shortcomings hinder enjoyment and accessibility.

 • “The recent September update has improved performance and I applaud their efforts because not many developers would update such a niche and long-abandoned product.”